ManApart/quest-command/notes.md

 - make evaluate and execute return true/ a number so caller can be aware if behavior etc found
 - Managers etc should return copies of items so that the parsed ones are immutable
 - Create a git wiki and move readme information to more sorted format?
-- JSON should be 100% inheritable
- - any matching property is overwritten
- - any new property or list is appended to

 ### Combat